Lambert-Nguyen/cosmo-management/docs/testing/TESTING_STRATEGY.md

 ---

-*This testing documentation ensures comprehensive validation of the Aristay system's functionality, reliability, and production readiness.*
+*This testing documentation ensures comprehensive validation of the Cosmo system's functionality, reliability, and production readiness.*